Last Updated on December 18, 2025 by Black Sunshine Media

 The Byrds – Fifth Dimension (1966)

-We’re going to get a third Byrds record next year, so I’m suggesting caution at this point.
-To be brutally honest, I think the Byrds – especially on songs like “Mr. Spaceman” – are dangerously close to being over-rated.
-Fifth Dimension is definitely an experimental leap in a psychedelic direction, but they didn’t stick the landing.
+A third Byrds record is coming next year, so I’m suggesting caution at this point—especially on songs like “Mr. Spaceman”—are dangerously close to being overrated.
+Fifth Dimension is an experimental leap in a psychedelic direction (with traces of proto-country rock), but they didn’t stick the landing.

 Gotta get your Kinks while you can.
-They’ve got so many great records, they’re bound to get squeezed out down the line.
-Plus, they were killing it on Face to Face.
+They’ve got so many great records, but they’re bound to get squeezed out.
+You can hear them running to catch up with the Beatles and the Beach Boys, but in many ways, they were way ahead of everybody.

 The Mamas & The Papas – If You Can Believe Your Eyes And Ears (1966)